ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 - from the payload body - which may be altered by mechanism like Range Requests [RFC7233] or the method (eg. HEAD);

-- and from the message body - which depends on `Transfer-Encoding` and whatever tranformations the intermediaries may apply.
+- and from the message body - which depends on `Transfer-Encoding` and whatever transformations the intermediaries may apply.

-The following examples show how representation metadata, payload tranformations and method impacts on the message and payload body.
+The following examples show how representation metadata, payload transformations and method impacts on the message and payload body.

 Here is a gzip-compressed json object